-Mr. Butler designed, configured, and managed the West Virginia DOH 100MB fiber mesh network.
-He also designed, configured, and implemented an IPVPN from the WVDOH TMC to the West Virginia Turnpike Authority, to facilitate application, device, and information sharing.
-Mr. Butler designed and implemented the WVDOH ITS Mesh network, incorporating four remote facilities across the state utilizing a single centralized redundant system.
-Mr. Butler is currently designing the network portion of the state 511 system for deployment in the fall of 2012.
+Technical Lead Designer and implementation coordinator for the WVDOH ITS program.
+Managed the West Virginia DOH ITS infrastructure to facilitate application, device, and information sharing.
+Designed and implemented the WVDOH ITS Mesh network, incorporating four remote facilities across the state utilizing a single centralized redundant system.
+Designed the network portion of the state 511 system for deployment in the fall of 2012.